wickedkat/Codecool-Series/README.md

          1. show_characters
    1. Download data dynamically
       1. Run the `data_inserter.py` Python script to scrape the API and download data dynamically.
-1. Run the server with: *`python main.py`*
+1. Run the server with: *`python main.py`* or with the run configuration you set up in your IDE
-1. After you stop the server run: *`deactivate`* in the command line to clean up the variables used
+1. After you stop the server run: *`deactivate`* in the command line to clean up the variables used (you do not need to if you used your IDE to run)

 ## Database